Death by a Thousand Prompts

 Speeding

-Over the past 4 months, as a solo founder, I’ve shipped 2 native mobile apps, 2 Claude plugins, 4 open source libraries, and helped hundreds of people delegate work to AI.
+Over the past 4 months, I’ve shipped 2 native mobile apps, 2 Claude plugins, 4 open source libraries, and helped hundreds of people improve how they delegate to AI.

 Loops

-If AI writes tens of thousands of lines of code I don’t understand, I need AI to help me debug it, which often introduces more bugs, creating a game of whack-a-mole.
+If AI writes tens of thousands of lines of code I don’t understand, I need AI to help me debug it, which introduces more surface area for bugs, and creates a game of whack-a-mole.

-Or worse, eroding my ability to make my own decisions, without feeling paralyzed.
+Or worse, erodes my ability to make decisions without feeling paralyzed.

-The models improving will only accelerate the problem; compounding the screwups, and encouraging more blind trust.
+Better models accelerate the problem; compounding screw-ups and encouraging more blind trust.

 Break

-Last summer, I decided to go through my last 50 conversations with chatbots, and realized that despite feeling important, none of them moved the needle.
+Last summer, feeling too reliant on chatbots, I went through my last 50 conversations, and realized that none of them needed to be had.

-AI has gotten good enough to do hours of work without us, managing a dizzying number of projects in one thread, making asynchronous delegation realistic.
+AI has gotten good enough to do hours of work without us, making chat unnecessary for many tasks.

 I want someone to solve my problems, not distract me with conversations.